top of page

 I became aware of Tyra Patterson's case in 2015 while working as a senior producer at the Guardian US.
 At the time, I had set off to do a short documentary project, but once on the ground, I realized there was a bigger story to tell.

-Our 3-part interactive series published in 2016 ultimately received a World Press Photo Award and the story gained international attention.
+Our 3-part interactive series published in 2016 received a World Press Photo Award and the story gained international attention.
 When one of the victim’s sisters came forward later that year to plead for Patterson’s freedom, we followed up on the story.

 Governor Kasich ultimately granted Tyra Patterson clemency in 2017, and she walked out of prison on Christmas day of that year.